OWASP/samm/v2.0/beta/core/verification/v-security-testing.md

 ### Maturity Questions
 #### Q 1
-Are security test cases comprehensively generated for application-specific logic?
+####Are security test cases comprehensively generated for application-specific logic?

 **Answer Options**

 - No
 - Yes, a small percentage are/do
 - Yes, at least half of them are/do
 - Yes, the majority of them are/do

-#### Q 2
-Does a minimum security baseline exist for security testing?

-**Answer Options**
-- No
-- Yes, teams write/run their own
-- Yes, there is a standard set
-- Yes, the standard set is integrated

 #### Notes
-this is a copy of SAMMv1.5
+*this is a copy of SAMMv1.5*

-replace "a security auditor" by a central software security group? add the role of a security champion? review/update the questions
+*replace "a security auditor" by a central software security group?*

+*add the role of a security champion?*

+*review/update the questions*

 #### OWASP References
 * https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project